HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 ### Clumping

-When clumping is active, the pipeline will save clumped data and clumps with genes annotation in the `toploci` folder.
+When clumping is active, the pipeline will save clumped data and resulting loci with genes annotation in the `toploci` folder.
 Note that if there are multiple identical SNP IDs clumping will fail.
 To avoid this you can for example modify your SNP ids to include ref/alt alleles as follows: `[SNPID]_[A0]_[A1]`.

 **NB.** If you are using LD panel files as described in the [LD panel section](#ld-panel---optional-recommended-for-very-large-datasets), please ensure that SNP ids are concordant between bed/bim/fam files in the LD_panel and the input  dataset for GWAS analysis, otherwise SNPs that are not found will be dropped from clumping report.